Some types of uses are permitted as a home occupation. For more information, please contact the Department of Building and Planning at (509) 684-5096.

 If the light is on private property, such a private parking lot and faces the property, it is the property owner's responsibility.
 Area electricians may be able to help you with the problem.

 Yes.
-The City of Colville has contracted with Official Payments to accept debit/credit payments on its behalf.
-Official Payments will charge a transaction fee.
-(At this time, Official Payments does not accept Visa card payments.)
-You may call (509) 684-5091 for the current fee schedule.
+The City of Colville has contracted with GovPayNet and Official Payments to accept debit/credit payments on its behalf.
+Both companies will charge a transaction fee.
+You can go to the "How Do I?" page on this website for current fees and instructions.
+You may also call (509) 684-5091 for the current fee schedule or additional questions.